-Since stress does not exist it cannot be the cause of the problem.
+Since stress is now a meaningless term it cannot be the cause of anything.
 See my article on this here.
-The cause of stress is right there in the Conscious Mind; it isn’t triggered by external events.
+The cause of stress is right there in the conscious, worrying mind; it isn’t triggered by external events.

 Myth 6.
-Positive thinking is the solution for anxiety
+Positive thinking is a solution for anxiety

 Positive thinking typically involves people telling themselves half-truths like ‘I can conquer all my fears’, ‘I am a wonderful person’, or ‘I am strong/confident/invincible, etc’.
-The problem is that affirmations can make the problem worse if the person fails to live up to them and suffers a panic attack.
+The problem is that affirmations can make the problem worse if the person does not really believe in them.
 Thus strengthening the underlying belief that nothing can be done about anxiety.
-The correct approach to anxiety is to ignore it, not to play around with thoughts.
+The correct approach to anxious thoughts is to defuse from them, not to try and replace them.

 Myth 7.
 Anxiety is difficult to resolve.

-Anxiety is simple to solve although it may entail some hard work .
+Anxiety is straightforward to solve, although it may entail some hard work .
 The hard bit is training yourself daily to switch your attention away from it.
 That is why Mindfulness is an effective tool in the treatment of anxiety.
-I speak as someone who between the ages of 18 and 33 had anxiety every day and panic attacks several times a week.
+I speak as someone who between the ages of 18 and 33 had anxiety most days, and panic attacks several times a month.
 I rarely have the problem now.